 The Zagorakis era

 In the summer of 2005, Thodoros Zagorakis returned to PAOK, seven years after leaving (1998) to continue his career at the ranks of Leicester, AEK and Bologna.
-The skipper of the Greek team that triumphed in Euro 2004 retired in 2007, but he didn’t leave Toumba.
+The skipper of the UEFA Euro 2004 winners Greece retired in 2007, but he didn’t leave Toumba.

 In a financially and administratively challenging period, Zagorakis assumed PAOK FC’s presidency in an effort to lead them back to greatness.
 He was joined –among other personalities- by another veteran player of the club, Zisis Vryzas.

-PAOK fans rallied around the new effort and, by becoming the main financial supporters of the club, they helped the Double-Headed Eagle back on its feet.
-The roster was boosted with the arrival of renowned players, like Pablo García, Pablo Contreras, Zlatan Muslimović, André Vieirinha, Vladan Ivić, Kostas Chalkias, Lino and Fernando Santos took the reins of the squad.
+PAOK fans rallied around the new effort and, by becoming the main financial supporters of the club, they helped the Double-Headed Eagle back on their feet.
+The roster was boosted with the arrival of renowned players.
+Fernando Santos took the reins of the squad and Toumba welcomed Pablo García, Pablo Contreras, Zlatan Muslimović, André Vieirinha , Vladan Ivić, Kostas Chalkias and Lino.

 PAOK managed to put together a very strong squad and record impressive results in Europe.
 In 2009-10, they finished second in the Super League and earned a spot in the UEFA Champions League qualifiers –they were eliminated by AFC Ajax after two draws on the away goal rule.